pslucas0212/Part-2-Preparing-the-Satellite-Environment/README.md

 ![New Organziation](/images/sat04.png)

-Fill in the Name and Label fieds and click the blue Submit button.
+Fill in the Name and Label fields and click the blue Submit button.

 ![Click Submit button](/images/sat05.png)